 Kotak Lifetime Income Plan

-A beneficiary, in the case of life insurance, is the person who will receive a lump sum amount as a death benefit in the event of death.
-This person is designated by you as the beneficiary while buying an insurance policy.
+A life insurance beneficiary, in the case of life insurance, is the person who will receive a lump sum amount as a death benefit in the event of death.
+This person is designated by you as the insurance beneficiary while buying an insurance policy.
 Anyone can be named the beneficiary, be it a person or a trust.
 The individual can be your father, mother, spouse, child, relative or friend.
-But it is recommended to write a Will if the beneficiary is not a family member, to make the nomination effective and the claim proceedings smooth.
+But it is recommended to write a will if the beneficiary is not a family member to make the nomination effective and the claim proceedings smooth.
 However, it is necessary to consider who should be the ultimate beneficiary and receive the death benefit.

 It is very natural for you to designate your child as the life insurance beneficiary.
-But if you pass away before your child has become 18-years of age, the death benefit will be given to the guardian or the person who has custody of your child.
+But if you pass away before your child has become 18 years of age, the death benefit will be given to the guardian or the person who has custody of your child.
 After he/she comes of age, the claim money will then be given to the child.